 Predicting when the Canada-USA border closure could end

 For months now, we’ve been telling you that many experts are pretty confident that the Canada-USA border will not even reopen at all in 2020.
-Now the Canada-USA border closure will hit the 1-year mark.
+Now the Canada-USA border closure has hit the 1-year mark.

 Anyway, it’s extremely hard to predict anything in this context though, so we’ll have to wait and see.
 Flytrippers will keep you updated on all developments.